Knulp: The End

 It drives the vagabond back onto the street.
 For two weeks he has been circling Gerbersau on foot.
-When winter sets in with snowstorms, Knulp comes to the end of the road.
+When winter sets in with snowdrifts, Knulp comes to the end of the road.
 He's dead tired and spitting up blood.
 In his thoughts, he stands before God and talks to him incessantly.
-Knulp complains about the futility of his failed life and thinks it should have ended better sooner.
+Knulp complains about the futility of his failed life and thinks it better end soon.
 God reminds him of many happy, beautiful times.
-Knulp also regrets his badness towards Lisabeth, whom he sees with their boy on his arm.
+Knulp also regrets his wickedness towards Lisabeth, whom he sees with their boy in her arms.
 God counters that she has never been angry with him and has received much good from him, which outweighs the pain inflicted on her.
-Knulp had to be a light-footed and vagabond in order to be able to carry a piece of childish folly and children's laughter everywhere.
+Knulp had to be carefree and a wanderer in order to be able to carry some childlike joy and children's laughter everywhere.

 God stands by his side and receives him:

-"See," said God, "I could not have used you otherwise than as you are.
-You hiked in my name and always had to bring home a little homesickness for freedom with the sedentary people.
+"Look," said God, "I couldn't use you any other way than the way you are.
+You have wandered in my name and have always had to bring a little homesickness for freedom to the settled people.
 You have done foolish things and been mocked in my name; I myself was mocked in you and loved in you.
 After all, you are my child and my brother and a part of me, and you have tasted nothing and suffered nothing that I did not experience with you.”

 "Yes," said Knulp, nodding his head heavily.
 "Yes, it's like that, I've actually always known it."